fnagel/t3extblog/Documentation/UsersManual/Index.rst

 **Post:**

-- Author: is determined by the current BE user
+- Author: choose the author of your blog post in a list of BE users, required
-- Title: title of your blog post, you need to fill this field
+- Title: title of your blog post, required

 **Preview:**